Smartphone photography is taking pictures with your phone. It could be an iPhone or Android, old or new.

 It was only a matter of time before smartphone cameras replaced the daily use of other cameras, such as DSLRs.

 One problem with this is ergonomics.
-While the design of cameras has developed specifically to sit in your hands, smartphones haven’t.
+While the design of cameras has developed to sit in your hands, smartphones haven’t.

 They are thin bricks of glass, metal, and plastic.
 The Hasselblad True Zoom joined with the Moto Z and came up with a solution for this shortcoming.